Noviat/account_ebics/account_ebics/README.rst

 Fintech license
 ---------------

-If you have a valid Fintech.ebics license, you should add the following licensing parameters to the odoo server configuration file:
+If you have a valid fintech.ebics license, you should add the following licensing parameters to the [options] section of the odoo server configuration file:

 - fintech_register_name